mdavis-xyz/mdavis.xyz/pages/mms-guide/content.md

 For example, the third row is mostly blue (relatively high values).
 This means that around 10:51 (2 intervals before the one ending at 11:05) AEMO predicted high prices for the next 12 5-minute intervals (10:50-10:55 until 11:45-11:50).
 The red "30" value at the start of row 2 shows a relatively low value.
 The cell below (71) is blue.
-This shows that the final price of 30 was a surprise.
+This shows that the final price of 30 was a surprise (30 is far lower than 71).

 If you are looking at historical predictions and wanting to know what market participants expected at a certain time, you will need to find the latest row of data in this graph (e.g. `RUN_DATETIME < t` in `P5MIN_REGIONSOLUTION`, or sometimes `LASTCHANGED`) and then use a different column (e.g. `INTERVAL_DATETIME` or `SETTLEMENTDATE`) to see which interval it applied to.
+Later on there is an [example query](#price-predictions) showing this.

 [Watt Clarity](https://wattclarity.com.au/articles/2022/09/analyticalchallenge-dimensionoftime/) also explain this concept.